exyi/coberec/docs/thesis/intro.md

 Since boilerplate code is a very common software affliction, people have invented many cures to it.
 However, as it goes in software engineering, there is no silver bullet and thus a lot of room for further development.

-Very generic approach is to generate the code that we don't like to write at the project build.
+Very generic approach is to generate the code that we do not want to write manually.
-Obviously, this requires us to write program that emits the desired code, but often, just a simple script can save a lot of trouble.
+Obviously, this requires us to write program that emits the desired code, but often, only a simple script can save a significant amount of time.
 In more complex scenarios, when the code is generated from complex set of metadata such as OpenAPI specification, the code generators stop being simple scripts.
-Build-time code generation usually does not offer very good integration with the other code, since the generator does not have the knowledge of existing symbols.
+Build-time code generation usually does not offer very good integration with the remaining code, since the generator does not have the knowledge of existing symbols.
 For example, code generation is suitable for API clients, but it would be hard to apply it to generating getters and setters for a class.

 > **Building a project** is usually not as simple as executing the compiler.